 The reviewer's name appears at the end of the review, aligned with the right margin.

+We do accept unsolicited review essays.
 Review essays—of single or of several books—can run up to article length and do have a title.
 A review essay must lead beyond the book(s) discussed.

 Headers for review essays follow much the same format as those for single reviews: